 Both parameters and persistent buffers (e.g. running averages) are included.
 Keys are corresponding parameter and buffer names.
+Parameters and buffers set to None are not included.

 Returns a dictionary containing a whole state of the module

 Return type dict